JefoGao/Resource_Case-Study/README.md

    - Examples: Classifying news articles, analyzing product reviews, and identifying trending topics on social media.

 Both GLMs and GBMs are powerful and flexible tools that can be applied to a wide range of problems.
 However, it's essential to understand their assumptions, strengths, and limitations to select the appropriate algorithm for a specific task.

+# :herb: 3 Python and R: Experience and Comfort Level

+Python and R are popular programming languages for data analysis and machine learning.
+Both languages have extensive libraries and tools to support various data analysis tasks.

+## :apple: 3.1 Python

+### :bread: 3.1.1 Core Libraries

+1. **NumPy**: Provides support for numerical operations and working with arrays.
+2. **Pandas**: Offers data manipulation and analysis tools, such as DataFrame and Series.
+3. **Matplotlib**: A plotting library for creating static, animated, and interactive visualizations.
+4. **Seaborn**: A statistical data visualization library based on Matplotlib.

+### :bread: 3.1.2 Machine Learning Libraries

+1. **Scikit-learn**: A library for machine learning, featuring various algorithms, preprocessing tools, and model evaluation techniques.
+2. **TensorFlow**: An open-source library for machine learning and deep learning, developed by Google.
+3. **Keras**: A high-level neural networks API, running on top of TensorFlow or other deep learning frameworks.
+4. **PyTorch**: A deep learning framework developed by Facebook, offering tensor computations and deep neural networks.

+## :apple: 3.2 R

+### :bread: 3.2.1 Core Packages

+1. **dplyr**: Provides tools for data manipulation, such as filtering, sorting, and aggregating.
+2. **ggplot2**: A popular visualization package based on the Grammar of Graphics.
+3. **tidyr**: Offers tools for cleaning and reshaping data.
+4. **readr**: Facilitates reading and writing data from various file formats.

+### :bread: 3.2.2 Machine Learning Packages

+1. **caret**: A package for classification and regression training, streamlining the model training process.
+2. **randomForest**: Implements the random forest algorithm for classification and regression tasks.
+3. **xgboost**: An optimized and scalable implementation of gradient boosting, designed for speed and performance.
+4. **glmnet**: Offers tools for fitting generalized linear models via penalized maximum likelihood.

+When discussing your experience and comfort level with Python and R, be prepared to mention specific libraries and tools you've used, as well as any projects or applications you've developed.
+Also, be ready to compare and contrast the two languages, discussing their strengths, weaknesses, and use cases.